mannie/EventStreamer/README.md

     ```

 ### Run The App In A Docker Container
+Ensure that you have Docker installed, otherwise this sequence of steps won't work.

 * Update the `Dockerfile` with the following configuration:
     ```yml
     FROM swift